Theodrem/Labyrinthe-Openclassrooms/README.md

 - Download Labyrinthe-Theotim <br>
 - Install all packages in requirements.txt <br>
 - Input in terminal: setup.py build <br>
+- Add the cartes and assets files in build file
-- In build, start main.exe
+- start main.exe